 Joining us for today’s show is Matt Slonaker, the Executive Vice President Business Development and Marketing for Chronos Solutions.
 Matt is an executive leader with extensive experience in turnarounds and knows how to generate revenue growth with the unique blend of strategy and tactics.
 Matt answers questions out of the How to Make Your Number in 2018 Workbook to share emerging best practices.
-Access the latest and review Sales Strategy section and flip to Phase 2, Account Planning found on pages 349 – 351.
+Access SBI’s How to Make Your Number in 2018 and review Sales Strategy section and flip to Phase 2, Account Planning found on pages 349 – 351.

 Today we are going to demonstrate how to go after accounts that are going to spend a lot this year and avoid those that are not.
 Our guest is Matt Slonaker, the Executive Vice President Business Development and Marketing for Chronos Solutions.
 Chronos provides credit reporting, title and settlement services, income verifications all the way through to auction disposition for real estate assets.
 Matt has been instrumental in helping Chronos shift from a focus on one product offering with one government large client to well over 800 active clients and 10 core product offerings.